 The Jesuit Church and College of the Holy Trinity, Guanajuato

 MEXICO, 2012, the 280th anniversary of the University of Guanajuato, Scott 2807

-While the first 15 Jesuits in Mexico landed at Veracruz in 1572, the Universidad de Guanajuato had its beginnings in the Hospice of the Holy Trinity, on 1 October 1732 in the home of Doña Josefa Teresa de Busto y Moya, its principal benefactor.
+While the first 15 Jesuits in Mexico landed at Veracruz in 1572, the Universidad de Guanajuato had its beginnings in the Hospice of the Holy Trinity, on 1 October 1732, and made their residence in the home of Doña Josefa Teresa de Busto y Moya, both donated to them by her as their principal benefactor.
 In 1744, the Spanish Crown granted the hospice a license to operate as a college, and it became the College of the Holy Trinity, a Jesuit institution offering courses in arts and letters.
 Its buildings are now occupied by the University of Guanajuato.

 ANTIGUA & BARBUDA, 1997, this souvenir sheet celebrating the 50th anniversary of UNESCO, features five Jesuit institutions:

 the Mission of the Most Holy Trinity in Paraguay (bottom left);

 and the Church of St. Peter Claver in Cartagena, Colombia (bottom center);

 the Jesuit Missions of the Chiquitos in Bolivia;

 the Jesuit Church and College in Guanajuato, Mexico (top left and right), Scott 2054